Diamond Sunrise

 Section 1: What Can Be Amended

-Any article, section, or provision of this constitution may be amended except Article I (The Five Inviolable Principles).
-The Principles are permanent and beyond the reach of any amendment process.
+Any article, section, or provision of this constitution may be amended except Article I (the Five Inviolable Principles and the Inviolable Behavioral Standards).
+Article I is permanent and beyond the reach of any amendment process.
+The Inviolable Behavioral Standards may be expanded through amendment but may not be narrowed, suspended, or reinterpreted to permit any of the listed behaviors.

 Section 2: Amendment Process

 1. Proposal.
-An amendment may be proposed by the [XIV], any Level 7 or higher member, or a petition signed by one-third of Level 4 or higher members.
+An amendment may be proposed by the [XIV], any Level 7 or higher member, the unanimous Inner Council, or a petition signed by one-third of Level 6 or higher members in active standing.
+Level 4 and Level 5 members may participate in the 30-day discussion period but may not originate amendment proposals.

 2. Discussion.
 The proposed amendment is circulated to all Level 4 or higher members with a minimum 30-day discussion period.